aedart/data-transfer-object-dto/README.md

 ### Nested instances

-Image that your `Person` DTO accepts more complex properties, e.g. an address;
+Imagine that your `Person` DTO accepts more complex properties, e.g. an address;

 _NOTE_: This example will only work if;